aws/aws-toolkit-vscode/designs/local-sam-debugging.md

 -   CodeLenses on SAM Templates - Template-level operations (create Debug Configurations for a Resource?)

-TODO : Section comparing proposal to existing feature
+TODO : Appendix: Section comparing proposal to existing feature